pavelloz/crowded-google-map/README.md

 }
 ```

 Object that will extend/override default spiderify config that can be found in `src/config`.

 Read more about supported options at https://www.npmjs.com/package/overlapping-marker-spiderfier

 ### markersData

-Type: `Array` or `Promise` (returning array)
+Type: `Array` or `Promise` (resolving to an array)

 Example: